Shooting at San Diego mosque leaves five dead, including two suspects

 All of the children who were attending a day school that is part of the mosque complex - the largest in San Diego county - were accounted for and safe after the shooting, which erupted shortly before 12 noon PDT (7pm GMT, 3am Singapore time), according to San Diego Police Chief Scott Wahl.

-Wahl said the FBI was called in to assist in the investigation of the incident, which the police chief said authorities were treating as a hate crime.
+Wahl said the FBI was called in to assist the investigation of the incident, which the police chief said authorities were treating as a hate crime, although no motive for the gun violence has been suggested.

+The attack came the week before the major Muslim holiday of Eid al-Adha or Feast of the Sacrifice and the annual Haj pilgrimage of Islamic faithful to the holy site of Mecca in Saudi Arabia.

+"We have never experienced a tragedy like this before," said Taha Hassane, the imam and director of the Islamic Center, speaking to reporters.
+"It is extremely outrageous to target a place of worship."

 Scores of law enforcement officers called to the Islamic Center encountered the bodies of three men shot dead outside the building, including a security guard who Wahl credited with likely having helped prevent further bloodshed.